Exoplanets - How do we know anything about other solar systems?

 The Kepler Orbital Observatory coverage area

-Note: Both of these methods have observational biases, favoring the discovery of exoplanets that are:
+Note: Both of the radial velocity and transit methods have observational biases, favoring the discovery of exoplanets that are:

 - orbiting very close to their parent star (the opposite of direct imaging)